 City of Angels (1998)

-Let’s continue with a film that is probably very familiar to many to many movie watchers because of its origins and its soundtrack.
+Let’s continue with a film that is probably very familiar to many movie watchers because of its origins and its soundtrack.

 City of Angels is a remake of Wings of Desire (1987), a film we previously discussed in Volume 2 of this series.
 Despite being a remake there are some differences compared to the original story.
 For example, instead of Germany, the story takes place in the Los Angeles, California, the United States known as the City of Angels.
 The film same as the original tells the story of an angel who wants to become human.
 Seth, played by Nicolas Cage is one of the angels watching over humans.
 When he falls in love with a woman named Maggie, played by Meg Ryan, he wishes to become human in order to be with Maggie.